kedacore/keda-docs/content/docs/2.6/scalers/apache-kafka.md

 +++

 > **Notice:**
-> - By default, the number of replicas will not exceed the number of partitions on a topic.
+> - By default, the number of replicas will not exceed:
+>   - The number of partitions on a topic when a topic is specified;
+>   - The number of partitions of *all topics* in the consumer group when no topic is specified;
+>
- That is, if `maxReplicaCount` is set more than number of partitions, the scaler won't scale up to target maxReplicaCount.
+>   That is, if `maxReplicaCount` is set more than number of partitions, the scaler won't scale up to target maxReplicaCount.
 See `allowIdleConsumers` below to disable this default behavior.
 > - This is so because if there are more number of consumers than the number of partitions in a topic, then extra consumer will have to sit idle.

 ### Trigger Specification